mgorkani/FinalTwitterApp/README.md

-Twitter App
+Twitter Redux App
 ================
 ## Synopsis

-This is the code for the Week 3 Project: Twitter
+This is the code for the Week 4 Project: Twitter Redux

 ## Number of hours spent

-I spent about 12 hours on doing this project.
-I think the most time consuming aspect with fooling around with getting the auto layout looking good
+I spent about 10 hours on doing this project.
+I first updated the previous week's Twitter app with some of the suggestions from the review.
+Most of the challenge was making sure that the twitter background image profile displayed properly and there were proper delegates to navigate between the views.

 ## Features Implemented(required)

-* User can sign in using OAuth login flow
+*Hamburger menu
-* User can view last 20 tweets from their home timeline
+**Dragging anywhere in the view should reveal the menu.
-* The current signed in user will be persisted across restarts
+**The menu should include links to your profile, the home timeline, and the mentions view.

-* In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
-In other words, design the custom cell with the proper Auto Layout settings.
-You will also need to augment the model classes.
+*Profile page
-* User can pull to refresh
+**Contains the user header view
-* User can compose a new tweet by tapping on a compose button.
+**Contains a section with the users basic stats: # tweets, # following, # followers

-* User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+*Home Timeline
-* Optional: Replies should be prefixed with the username and the reply_id should be set when posting the tweet
+**Tapping on a user image should bring up that user's profile page (I also hooked up the detail view page's user's image to go to Profile page)

 ## Installation